patrykmaj/GreenWhale-PseudoStartUp-2022/README.md

 # 🐳 GreenWhale 2022
 My second team project in tech industry.
-I was mainly responsible for all graphic and video work as well as for web page design and functionality.
+I was responsible for all graphic and video related work as well as web page designing and implementing new JavaScript functionalities.

 ✅ We have raised over 3,407 PLN for the project and reached approximately 3,897 beneficiaries.